 Total volume is made up of buying volume and selling volume.
-Buying volume is the number of contracts that were associated with buying trades, and selling volume is the number of contracts that were associated with selling trades.
+Buying volume is the number of shares, contracts, or lots that were associated with buying trades, and selling volume is the number associated with selling trades.
 This concept is often confusing for new traders because every trade requires both a buyer and a seller of the given asset.
 However, you can distinguish buying volume from selling volume based on whether a transaction occurs at the bid price or the ask price.

 Bid and Ask Volume

-The bid price is the highest current price someone is stating they want to buy shares (or contracts) at.
-The ask price is the lowest current price someone is stating they want to sell shares at.
-There is always a bid and ask price in an actively traded stock.
-The bid and ask change as traders buy and sell to each other, or change their minds about what their current bid and/or offer should be.
-When you decide to buy or sell, you can put out a bid to buy or offer to sell, or you can buy instantly from someone posting an offer, or sell instantly to someone posting a bid.
+The bid price is the highest current price that someone is stating they will pay for an asset.
+The ask price is the lowest offered price at which someone is willing to sell the asset.
+There is always a bid price and an ask price in an actively traded asset.
+The bid and ask prices fluctuate as traders buy and sell the asset or change their minds about their current bid or offer.
+When you decide to buy or sell, you have three options:

 More Buyers or Sellers

-However, the number of buyers and sellers can change at any moment (and often changes many times even in short time frames), and this is what causes the markets to move in upward and downward waves rather than only in one direction.
+The relative number of buyers and sellers can change at any moment and, in fact, often changes many times, even in short time frames.
+That's what causes the markets to move in upward and downward trends rather than only in one direction.

-Buying volume is the number of contracts that change hands at the ask (offer) price.
-Selling volume is the number of contracts that change hands at the bid price.
-Changes in volume, and whether more transactions are occurring at the bid or offer, give traders short-term indications of where the price could go next.
-Unfortunately, who is buying and selling—and the prices they're buying and selling at—are in constant flux.
-Therefore, volume tells you quite a bit about the market, but it is just one tool, and shouldn't be relied upon in isolation to make trading decisions.
+Changes in volume—and identifying whether more transactions are occurring at the bid or offer price—give traders short-term indications of where the price might go next.
+Unfortunately, the numbers of people buying and selling—and the prices they're buying and selling at—are in constant flux.
+Therefore, volume can tell you a lot about a particular market, but it is just one tool and shouldn't be solely relied on to make trading decisions.

 How do you find the ask volume as opposed to the bid volume?